-The soft palate is the posterior muscular extension of the hard palate which together make up the palate of the oral cavity and the floor of the nasal cavity.
+The soft palate is the posterior muscular extension of the hard palate which together, with the soft palate, make up the palate of the oral cavity and the floor of the nasal cavity.
 This article will discuss the soft palate in detail including its borders, its function, its general anatomy, its musculature and its possible pathology.

-The musculus uvulae originates in the posterior nasal spine and the palatal aponeurosis.
+The musculus uvulae originate in the posterior nasal spine and the palatal aponeurosis.
 Its fibers insert into the muscle of the opposite side and it elevates and pulls the uvula laterally.
 It is innervated by the pharyngeal plexus which takes its motor fibers from the vagus nerve (CN X) and the cranial portion of the accessory nerve (CN XI).
 This plexus innervates all the soft palate muscles, save the tensor veli palatini muscle.
-It may be bifid in appearance, however that does not affect the patient in any way other than esthetically.
+It may be bifid in appearance, however, that does not affect the patient in any way other than aesthetically.

 The tensor veli palatini muscle originates in the cartilaginous part of the auditory tube as well as the scaphoid fossa of the sphenoid bone.
 It inserts into the palatine aponeurosis and broadens the soft palate by pulling it laterally.
 It is innervated by a muscular branch of the mandibular nerve (CN V/III).

 The levator veli palatini muscle arises from the cartilaginous portion of the auditory tube and the petrous part of the temporal bone.
 It inserts into the palatine aponeurosis as well as the fibers of the muscle on the opposite side.
 It elevates both the soft palate and pulls it posteriorly, which helps close the nasopharynx during swallowing.